dirrzzx948-png/Zenith/README.md

 Problem:
 Steps to Reproduce:

+Please remove any private information before submitting an issue.

-Do not include passwords, authentication tokens, cookies, account information, or other sensitive personal data when submitting a bug report.
+Never include passwords, authentication tokens, cookies, private URLs, or account credentials.

 ---

-Disclaimer

-ZENITH is a third-party application and is not affiliated with, sponsored by, endorsed by, or officially supported by TikTok, Instagram, YouTube, X, Spotify, Bilibili, Douyin, RedNote, Threads, Pinterest, Apple Music, Facebook, Bandcamp, Pixiv, or any other platform mentioned in this repository.

-All platform names, trademarks, and brand names belong to their respective owners.

-Third-party platform functionality and compatibility may change without notice.

-The developer is not responsible for the use of this application to download, redistribute, or otherwise use content in violation of copyright laws, applicable laws, or the Terms of Service of third-party platforms.
+Version

+Current Release: "v4.2.1"

+v4.2.1

+ZENITH v4.2.1 provides a clean and minimalist media downloading experience with:

+- Multi-platform support
+- Download History
+- Ad-free interface
+- Lightweight design
+- Automated APK builds
+- Official release distribution

 ---

 License

-The distribution and use of the ZENITH source code are governed by the license specified in the:

-LICENSE
+This project is distributed under the license specified in the repository's "LICENSE" file.

-Please read the "LICENSE" file before using, modifying, or redistributing the project's source code.
+Please read the license before using, modifying, or redistributing the source code.

 ---